-The Council operates a transformation board, where identified efficiencies are reported on and monitored, the board consists of senior managers and Cabinet members and Service Heads are called to the transformation board to report on progress in delivering the savings.
+• The Council operates a transformation board, where identified efficiencies are reported on and monitored, the board consists of senior managers and Cabinet members and Service Heads are called to the transformation board to report on progress in delivering the savings.

 Consultants carried out a Council wide value for money review in early 2015 but no meaningful results have been identified.
-At the end of 2014/15 a 5% Directorate levy was imposed on each service area within the directorate in order to balance overspend in other areas.
+At the end of 2014/15 and 2015/16 a 5% Directorate levy was imposed on each service area within the directorate in order to balance overspend in other areas.

-In order to meet the budget savings other departments who support the planning service such as IT have reduced staff hours which has resulted in a reduced level of service directly affecting customer service in areas such as online access to planning applications etc, in addition the relationship with the IT/data base providers has suffered due to a change of roles in IT and their response rate is noticeably slower.
+• In order to meet the budget savings, other departments who support the planning service such as IT have reduced staff hours which has resulted in a reduced level of service directly affecting customer service in areas such as online access to planning applications etc, in addition the relationship with the IT/data base providers has suffered due to a change of roles in IT and their response rate is noticeably slower.
 The support now received is reactive rather than proactive which can be a hindrance to planning service delivery improvements.
+Similarly the Environmental Health service has suffered reduced resources and as a result do not contribute or engage with the pre-app process which is a disadvantage to both developers and the comprehensiveness of the Planning division's response.